LaunchCode-Education-Archived/skills-front-end/studios/flicklist/0/README.md

 Finally you'll plug your API key into the starter code, and see some immediate results!

-## Submit Individually

-Today, it is best if you complete this studio on your own computer, rather than with a partner.
+> *NOTE:* Today, it is best if you complete this studio on your own computer, rather than with a partner.
 You are still encouraged to work together with others, but each coder should have their own computer open.

 ## Obtaining the Starter Code